mods333/mods333.github.io/index.md

 ---
 layout: default
 ---
+# About Me

 I am a 1st year PhD student at University of British Columbia advised by Prof. [Leonid Sigal](https://www.cs.ubc.ca/~lsigal/).Before that I did my Master in Computer Science at UBC and Bachelors in Electrical Engineering at Indian Institute of Technology Guwahati.
+My research interest mostly interset with structure prediction problem in computer vision and graph neural networks.

 # Publications